Seun-Ayela/Panama_Blog/README.md

 Introduction

 The Blog Application is a web-based application that is a safe place for user to put out general ideas and to get entertained.
 Great ideas can be achieved by writing it down.

-Key features of the Django Simple Library Project:
+Key features of the Django Blog Application:

 The blog app has an amazing backend in which all the data from Sign-up → Login → Blog-post are stored and can be retrieved at any time by the user.
 It has a delete and edit button that will enable users to delete any unwanted post or make corrections to an existing post.
 It also has a feature of editing profile information such as changing the profile picture from the default one to the picture of their choice.
 It has a feature of “Forgot password” when clicked a mail containing a link will be sent to their email for authorization and that will enable the user to change their password in case they forget it.

 Installation

 To install and set up the Blog Application, follow these steps:

 1 Clone the repository: from your command line or terminal